kobnoy007/ansibe-wordpress/README.md

 Note !! what to have

 1. Server with ansible and git.
-2. in version beta Need to manaul config mysql
+2. in beta version need to manaul config mysql.

 ---